Jaysyn904/NWNDS/README.md

 70+ Athasian poisons integrated into the the PRC's poisoncrafting system.

-Custom Overworld Map System with over 240k kilometers of Athasian terrain to explore.
+Custom Overworld Map System with over 240k square kilometers of Athasian terrain to explore.

 ### Contributions & Thanks